 Components: V

-Duration: Concentration (partial), up to 1 hour
+Duration: 1 hour

-Invigorating energies radiate from you in an aura with a 15-foot radius.
-Until the spell ends, the aura moves with you, centered on you.
+Invigorating energies radiate from you in an aura with a 15-foot radius centered on you.
 All allied creatures within the aura’s range increase their movement speed by 10 feet, and are automatically stabilized when reduced to 0 hit points.

 Aura Spike.
 Causing this aura to spike allows you designate any number of creatures in your aura that have been reduced to 0 hit points and stabilized, and heal them all 1 hit point.
 This healing does not affect undead or constructs.